Drexel Park station

-Drexel Park station (also known as Fairfax Road) is a SEPTA Media-Sharon Hill Trolley Line stop in Drexel Hill, Pennsylvania.
-It is located on Fairfax Road between Hillcrest and Garrett Roads and serves both Routes 101 and 102.
+Drexel Park station (also known as Fairfax Road) is a SEPTA Metro D stop in Drexel Hill, Pennsylvania.
+It is located on Fairfax Road between Hillcrest and Garrett Roads and serves both the D1 and D2.
 Only local service is provided on both lines.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and either Orange Street in Media, Pennsylvania for the Route 101 line, or Sharon Hill, Pennsylvania for the Route 102 line.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and either Orange Street in Media, Pennsylvania for the D1, or Sharon Hill, Pennsylvania for the D2.
 Despite the name, the closest thing to a park at this stop is located further north at Arlington Cemetery of Drexel Hill.
 Because the stop is in a residential area, there is no parking available.

 This community was named as one of the top ten neighborhoods in the Philadelphia area by PhillyMag.com.